-REF: (page 8) Table 2-1 Ultimate Compressive and Tensile Strengths of Tooth and Restorative Structures
+TOP: Table 2-1: Ultimate Compressive and Tensile Strengths of Tooth and Restorative Structures

-- 6. Fatigue failure: - a. occurs as the result of a large, single-force application - b. occurs as the result of microscopic flaws that grow over time - c. is not a factor for restorative dental materials - d. is not dependent upon conditions in the oral cavity
+- 6. Which of the following statements is correct about fatigue failure? - a.
+It is not a factor for restorative dental materials. - b.
+It is not dependent on conditions in the oral cavity. - c.
+It occurs as the result of a large, single-force application. - d.
+It occurs as the result of microscopic flaws that grow over time.

 Fatigue failure occurs as the result of microscopic flaws that grow over time.
-Failures rarely occur in a single-force application, rather they occur when stress is frequently repeated.
+Failures rarely occur in a single-force application; rather, they occur when stress is frequently repeated.
 A metal wire will eventually break when bent repeatedly.
 Restorative materials are subject to repeated fatigue testing for all forces.
 Conditions of the oral cavity such as humidity and temperature and pH fluctuations may also increase fatigue failure.

-7. The normal resting pH of saliva ranges from 6.2 to \\\, which is neutral.
+- 7. The normal resting pH of saliva ranges from 6.2 to \\\\\, which is neutral.

-- a. .
+- a.
+1

 - b.
 6.6

 - c.
 7

 - d.
 14